 The process of applying for aid can be complicated and time-consuming, but we are here to provide assistance to guide you smoothly through the process.

 Our website includes an overview of all the aid programs available to our students and detailed application instructions.
-Please carefully read this information and the emails and other information we send you about the aid process.
-We take pride in providing information that answers frequently asked questions and provides tips on how to avoid common problems.
+Please carefully read this information and the information we send you about the aid process.
+We take pride in providing information that answers common questions and provides tips on how to avoid common problems.
 Please return to the site when you need to make aid decisions because our aid procedures and policies may change based on changes in aid regulations or university policies.

 When you have questions about the process, please contact us so that we can assist you.
 We have a variety of staff members available to help you, from the representatives in our Call Center, to the processors who manage and review your application materials, to our Financial Aid Advisors.
 To contact us, please see Contacts and Resources.

 We look forward to helping you reach your educational goals and wish you success.